 Continuous monitoring is a critical part of maintaining compliance with FedRAMP (Federal Risk and Authorization Management Program) requirements.
 Here are some of those high level steps to follow to implement continuous monitoring for FedRAMP:

 - Develop a continuous monitoring plan: The first step in implementing continuous monitoring is to develop a plan that outlines the processes, procedures, and tools you will use to monitor your FedRAMP system continuously.
-(For this you can use The DevOps Control Framework.
+(For this you can use Secure SDLC Process Template.
 Simply fork the repo and define your own software process.)
 This plan should include the types of monitoring activities you will perform, the frequency of those activities, the personnel responsible for performing them, and the reporting mechanisms you will use to track and analyze the results.

 - Implement continuous monitoring tools: To effectively monitor your FedRAMP system, you will need to implement a range of monitoring tools that can track various aspects of your environment, including security, performance, availability, and compliance.
 Some common tools used for continuous monitoring include vulnerability scanners, intrusion detection systems, log analysis tools, and configuration management tools.